• Skip to primary navigation

 Cup measurements

 Depending on where you live in the world, a cup size can differ.
 In the US, the standard cup size is 240 ml.
-The rest of the western world uses the metric cup size which is 250 ml.
+The rest of the Western world uses the metric cup size which is 250 ml.
 Because there is such a small difference between US and metric cups (10 ml - or 2 teaspoons), it shouldn't make too much difference to your recipe if you use either cup.
 Just use the same measuring cup for all ingredients in your recipe.

 With the exception of the metric cup measurements, all the calculations are based on the US cups.

-The calculations for ounces are for weight , not volume.
+The calculations for ounces are for weight, not volume.
 Fluid ounces are not included.

 A measuring scale is more accurate

 To be perfectly honest, I find I get a more accurate result if I use my measuring scales rather than measuring cups.
-I use this measuring scale.
-I like it because it has a large bowl to hold the ingredients, and you can set it to weigh ingredients in either grams or ounces.

 There is a reason for this.
 The weight of ingredients in a cup can vary depending on a number of factors: